su8/pinky-bar/README.md

 use **--without-colours** to skip the following step:

 * dwm compiled with [statuscolor](https://github.com/wifiextender/dwm-fork/blob/master/patches/statuscolours.diff) patch.
-The colors in use are specified in your [config.h](https://github.com/wifiextender/dwm-fork/blob/master/config.h#L6)
+The colours in use are specified in your [config.h](https://github.com/wifiextender/dwm-fork/blob/master/config.h#L6)

 ## Want xinitrc template ?